 Corporate Responsibility

-We aim to make the communities we work and live in, and the world, a better place.
+We aim to make the communities in which we work and live, and the world, a better place.
 Sometimes this requires higher investment, and we’re ok with that.
 It’s about making the right decisions today to ensure a better tomorrow.

 Our commitment to operate in a manner that minimizes our impact drives us to ensure we deliver a positive contribution to the environment, our communities, and the world at large.